 Second, PACTA can also be considered a mechanism to understand the evolution of transition risk.
 By measuring portfolio alignment, it informs on the extent to which companies are adapting their business plans to climate scenarios.
 Misalignment can then speak to potential higher future risk.
-It is in this way that this model is being used by a number of financial supervisors.
-However, while it can be an input into risk frameworks, it does not model actual financial losses.
+A number of financial supervisors are currently using the PACTA model for this purpose.
+However, while PACTA can be an input into risk frameworks, it does not model actual financial losses.
 A complementary module on stress-testing is currently being developed by 2° Investing Initiative and its partners and will be launched in 2021.